DECISIONS ALREADY MADE

 Bottom Line: At Austin Film Festival, we pride ourselves on building a unique and powerful hub for filmmakers.
 By submitting your work to AFF, you’re entering into this welcoming and dynamic community where new visions and untapped talent can flourish.
 Beyond production value, budget, and stars, we value the power of a well-told story.
 We can’t wait for you to tell us yours.

 Barbara Morgan (Executive Director); Rob Gonzalez (Film Competition Director)

 2019 AUSTIN FILM FESTIVAL FILM COMPETITION RULES

-3. In the event of a password change or link change after submitting, you must email the Festival at firstname.lastname@example.org immediately with that change so we may update your record.
-If the Festival is not notified of the change and the link is found to be inactive or the password to be incorrect, the submission may be deemed ineligible.
+3. In the event of a password change or link change after submitting, you must email the Festival at email@example.com immediately with that change so we may update your record.
+If the Festival is not notified of the change and the link is found to be inactive or the password to be incorrect, the submission may be deemed ineligible, without a refund.

 4. AFF screens films as digital files during the Festival and does NOT screen films on Blu-Ray, HD-CAM, or DCP.
 If you are unable or unwilling to provide us your film as a digital file for exhibition, DO NOT SUBMIT your film.

-5. Films must have been completed after April 1, 2017.
-Films must be available for screening during the Austin Film Festival, October 25-November 1, 2018.
+5. Films must have been completed after April 1, 2018.
+Films must be available for screening during the Austin Film Festival, October 24-31, 2019.

 6. Films that have been submitted to AFF in previous years are eligible to be resubmitted, provided they are eligible according to all of AFF’s current rules.

 7. Films with US distribution (obtained prior to being selected for AFF screening) or films produced, financed or initiated by a major film studio or television network are ineligible for competition, but may be considered for a special screening.
 Selection for screening will be determined no later than one month prior to the festival.
 Films that have screened on US network or cable television or distributed to theaters prior to the festival dates are also ineligible for competition.